 Set mental health metrics

 Employees may feel nervous sharing their challenges with their boss.
-Surveying your team to pulse check their emotional state may give leadership the insights they need to better understand workload and mental state.
+Surveying your team to pulse check their emotional state may give leadership the insights they need to better understand the workload and mental state.

 Launch an employee wellness challenge